wheelbot/Mini-Wheelbot/hardware/how-to-calibrate-motors.md

 cansend motorCan 022#12
 ```

+This step can take several minutes.
-Motors will move — ensure no obstacles or load are attached.
+Motors will move!
+Ensure no obstacles and that the wheels can move freely.

 ---